KristopherMoore/Midnight-The-Final-Sun/README.md

 # Midnight-The-Final-Sun
-Version/Build: 0.72
+Version/Build: 0.81

 This project is intended to explore the Unity Engine and Programming within it.
 I am utilizing Assets and animations that I have unpacked from Fallout 4 and Dark Souls Prepare to Die edition.
 Midnight, The Final Sun is purely for educational purposes.

 **Many features are still being implemented.
-More work done everyday!
 See roadmap at the bottom of this Readme** **Newest Feature: Player stance swapping and attacks.
 See "Player Attacks" below.**